 Each day is structured basically the same.

-She always concludes a session with a positive, returning to the presenting issue to make sure there is change that makes a difference in the now, and that’s been, among much of what she demonstrates, the thing that’s transformed my own practice.
-(The bridging as an essential tool for attachment-related target identification is also critical.)
+Laurel always concludes a session with a positive, returning to the presenting issue to make sure there is change that makes a difference in the now, and that’s been, among much of what she demonstrates, the thing that’s transformed my own practice.

 I should also add that, in my view, Laurel’s way of working is entirely compliant with EMDR as researched and recommended for trauma by NICE, WHO etc.

-My forthcoming research presentation in March to the national EMDR conference in London will be setting out my case for that argument, in the context of what I believe to be misunderstandings and misrepresentations of her work (including, let’s face It, by me in some of my earlier public comments on JISCMail and in EMDR Now) as in conflict with the Standard Protocol.)
+My research presentation in March 2018 to the UK national EMDR conference in London set out my case for that argument, in the context of what I believe to be misunderstandings and misrepresentations of her work (including, let’s face it, by me in some of my earlier public comments on JISCMail and in EMDR Now) as in conflict with the Standard Protocol.)

 Work in progress, as there are colleagues who still find it difficult to accept that line of reasoning.